mark-watson/Java-AI-Book/manuscript/opennlp.md

                                 FeatureGenerator... featureGenerators)
 ~~~~~~~~

-As I also mention in the next section, the last argument would look like:
+As I also mention in the next section, the last argument would look like where we combine two feature generators, one the uses "bag of words" and the other that uses adjacent word sequences:

 {line-numbers=off}
 ~~~~~~~~